 Notes: Numerator denotes number of patients with incident BPH/LUTS aged 65 and older in each year.
-Denominator denotes number of restricted male Medicare FFS age-eligible beneficiaries in each year.
+Denominator denotes total number of beneficiaries (Medicare FFS) in each year.

-→ Comorbidities
+➔ Comorbidities

 The prevalence and type(s) of comorbidities among men with BPH/LUTS varied by age group.
 In 2021, among men aged 40-64 with BPH/LUTS, hypertension (56%), obesity (28%), diabetes (22%), and erectile dysfunction (23%) were common comorbidities.
-Among men aged 65 and older, hypertension (81%), coronary artery disease (39%), diabetes (35%), and chronic kidney disease (25%) were common comorbidities (Figure 2.3a,b).
+Among men aged 65 and older, hypertension (81%), coronary artery disease (39%), diabetes (35%), and chronic kidney disease (25%) were common comorbidities (Figure 3a,b).
 Notably, the prevalence of these comorbidities was higher among men with BPH/LUTS compared to the overall male population in the same age group.